texel-sensei/commit-lsp/README.md

 - ❌ Style checking if the commit follows the conventional commit format
 - ✅ Autocompletion for commit types and scopes with project specific config
     - Never guess again if your team uses `doc` or `docs` for documentation commits
-- 🚧 Autocompletion for work item references
+- ✅ Autocompletion for work item references
     - commit-lsp queries for Issues/Tickets/Work Items assigned to your local git user and provides completion for those assigned to you
     - Support for:
-        - ❌ github
+        - ✅ Github
         - ✅ AzureDevOps
-        - ✅ gitlab
+        - ✅ Gitlab
+        - ❌ Jira

 ## Installation